cantrellr/ultimate-k8s-toolbox/SBOM.md

 ## Overview

 The Ultimate K8s Toolbox automatically generates a comprehensive Software Bill of Materials (SBOM) for every offline bundle.
-The SBOM provides complete transparency into all software components, their versions, and licenses.
+The SBOM provides complete transparency into all software components, their versions, licenses, and cryptographic hashes for verification.

 ## SBOM Formats